kthguru/pyhadoop/README.md

 # pyhadoop
 Python based Hadoop

-This is a novel platform that re-writes using Python langauge.
+This is a novel platform that re-writes Java based Aapche Hadoop using Python langauge.